Retirement of the employee: what is the discount?

 The amount of your Arco-Agric Supplementary Retirement may also be reduced or increased depending on your age of departure.

-The number of missing quarters retained by Pension Insurance is smaller of the following 2 numbers:
+The number of missing quarters retained by Pension Insurance is the smaller of the following 2 numbers:

 • Number of missing quarters between your retirement age and 67 years of age

-• Number of quarters missing between your number of quarters at retirement date and the number of quarters required to qualify for a full rate pension
+• Or the number of quarters missing between your number of quarters at the date of retirement and the number of quarters required to qualify for a full rate pension.

 The number of quarters obtained is rounded up.